Jessica Vosk

 Jessica Vosk (born September 30, 1983) is an American singer and actress, known for her work in musical theater.

-Vosk is best known for her performance as the lead role of Elphaba in Wicked, which she played on Broadway at the Gershwin Theatre from July 2018 to May 2019 (a period that included the show's 15th Anniversary).
+Vosk is best known for her performance as the lead role of Elphaba Thropp in Wicked, which she played on Broadway at the Gershwin Theatre from July 2018 to May 2019 (a period that included the show's 15th Anniversary).
 She also starred as Elphaba in the show's second national tour from September 2016 to September 2017.
+Since 2024, she has voiced Lute in the adult animated musical series Hazbin Hotel.

 Early life and education

-Vosk was raised in Clinton, New Jersey, starting in community theater at a young age.
+Jessica Vosk was raised in Clinton, New Jersey, starting in community theater at a young age.
 Her father played in a band and first taught her how to sing.
-After graduating from North Hunterdon High School, she pursued a degree in musical theater at The Hartt School in West Hartford, Connecticut but transferred to Montclair State University, graduating with a degree in Communications and Public and Investor Relations.
+After graduating from North Hunterdon High School, she pursued a degree in musical theater at The Hartt School in West Hartford, Connecticut, but transferred to Montclair State University, graduating with a degree in Communications and Public and Investor Relations.
 She worked in investor relations for three years on Wall Street before deciding to pursue her Broadway ambitions.

 Career

 Theatre

 Vosk's big break came in 2009 when she was cast as a vocalist for the live concert Kristina written by Benny Andersson and Björn Ulvaeus of ABBA and performed at Carnegie Hall and at London's Royal Albert Hall.

-Vosk made her Broadway debut in 2014 in Jason Robert Brown's Bridges of Madison County.
+Vosk made her Broadway debut in 2014 in Jason Robert Brown's The Bridges of Madison County.
 She was cast as a swing, and she made her principal debut as Marian.
 She also was an understudy for the role of Chiara.

-From The Bridges of Madison County she went to Finding Neverland, in which she was in the original Broadway production playing the role of Miss Bassett and an understudy for Mrs du Maurier.
+From The Bridges of Madison County she went to Finding Neverland, in which she was in the original Broadway production playing the role of Miss Bassett and an understudy for Mrs. du Maurier.

-She then played Fruma Sarah in the 2015–2016 Broadway Revival of Fiddler on the Roof.
-She also was an understudy for Golde/Yente.
+Vosk played Fruma Sarah in the 2015–2016 Broadway revival of Fiddler on the Roof.
+She was also an understudy for the roles of Golde and Yente.

-Also in 2014, she performed as Anita in the San Francisco Symphony's live recording of the West Side Story score which was nominated for a Grammy.
+Also in 2014, she performed as Anita in the San Francisco Symphony's live recording of the West Side Story score which was nominated for a Grammy Award for Best Musical Theater Album at the 57th Annual Grammy Awards.

-Vosk left Fiddler on The Roof in 2016 to join the cast of the Second National Tour of Wicked succeeding Emily Koch in the lead role of Elphaba.
-She made her debut in South Bend, Indiana on September 7, 2016 opposite Amanda Jane Cooper as Glinda.
-Her last show on the tour was September 24, 2017 in Cincinnati, Ohio.
+Vosk left Fiddler on The Roof in 2016 to join the cast of the Second National Tour of Wicked succeeding Emily Koch in the lead role of Elphaba Thropp.
+She made her debut in South Bend, Indiana on September 7, 2016, opposite Amanda Jane Cooper as Glinda Upland.
+Her last show on the tour was September 24, 2017, in Cincinnati, Ohio.